mableslie/CTF-Splunk-GroupProject/README.md

 # CTF-Splunk-GroupProject
 This is a student project used to raise awareness on information security as part of the Group Project (SOC09115) module.
-Capture the Flag (CTF) is an information security competition that challenges contestants to solve a variety of tasks.
-This project would be focused on creating a Jeopardy style CTF game, where individuals or groups of players would attempt to solve different scenarios, using Splunk, to earn points and compete against one another.
+Group Members:
+>Sergio Rodriguez Chavez(PM)
+>Callum Rae
+>Christopher Mcgrail
+>Mab Leslie
+>Octavia-Andreea Constantin
+>Robert Kister